Wen Jiabao: 2009 NPC

-Before the 2009 National People's Congress convened, on 28 February, Premier Wen Jiabao went online on video chat to answer queries hosted by China's official government website gov.cn and the official Xinhua News Agency.
+Before the 2009 National People's Congress convened, on 28 February, Premier Wen went online on video chat to answer queries hosted by China's official government website gov.cn and the official Xinhua News Agency.
 During the session Wen openly advocated for transparency of the government and remarked that he was somewhat nervous about the occasion.
 He received a wide range of questions from large numbers of online Chinese netizens and chose to answer selected questions about prominent economic issues, such as global financial breakdown.

 At the Congress, Wen also passed on a message of reassurance that GDP growth would not dip below 8% in 2009.
 He did not introduce a new stimulus package, and played down speculation that part of the 1.18 trillion RMB central government spending was not going directly into the economy.
 He also expressed concern about the security of Beijing's holdings in U.S. treasury debt.
 In a more unusual gesture, Wen also expressed interest in visiting Taiwan, stating he would "crawl there if [he] could not walk".